Frequently Asked Questions

 No. Ideally it is best to follow the prescribed program of study; however you can enroll during any semester and select any courses that are available during the semester.

-The course load really is very flexible and is based on your enrollment status (full-time vs. part-time).
+The course load is flexible and is based on your enrollment status (full-time vs. part-time).
 Click here to view the program course of study for the full-time vs. part-time option.

 4. I read that both MSA and Add-on students must complete the Hallmark e-Portfolio.
 However, it seems that Add-on students only take 3 of the 6 HM courses, is this correct?
 If so, do we need to still do all 6 HM e-Portfolio entries or do we only do 3?

-a) EDL 569 is completed at a grade level different than what you are teaching.
-EDL 570 and EDL 571 are completed at your home school so you can complete your internship at your home school where you work.
+a) EDL 569 is completed at a different grade level and at a school other than yours.
+EDL 570 and EDL 571 are completed at your home school so you can complete the majority of your internship where you work.

 See information about deadlines and other items at the Graduate School link.